 The BOTW P&P ECO power supplies are equipped with certified audio purpose fuses.

 Some customers wish to change the fuse for an audio grade fuse.
-The fuse ratings are:
+The fuse size is 5x20mm and the ratings are:

 - Length of the DC-output cable is too short for the audio rack.
 Do you provide longer cables?

 The length of DC output cable of the BOTW is selected with care to achieve a maximum performance.
 Increasing the length might reduce the sound quality due to the degraded stability of the supplied power to a device.
 Therefor we do not recommend to use an DC extension cable with the BOTW P&P ECO power supply.

 The length of the DC-output cable including the Split-current unit is +/- 95cm.